England national under-21 football team: Head coach

 On 1 February 2007, Manchester City manager Stuart Pearce was appointed as head coach on a part-time basis until after the European Championships in the summer of 2007.
 Nigel Pearson, Newcastle United's assistant manager, agreed to become Pearce's assistant.
 Their first match in charge was a 2–2 draw against Spain on 6 February 2007 at Derby County's Pride Park Stadium.
 For the match against Italy Nigel Pearson took charge as Stuart Pearce had club commitments.
 Steve Wigley assisted Pearson.

 Pearce was dismissed as Manchester City manager on 14 May 2007, before the 2007 European Championships, but on 19 July 2007 he was named full-time U21s coach.
 He remained in the post until June 2013, when it was announced that his contract would not be renewed.
 On 31 July, the FA announced that England senior manager Roy Hodgson would take charge of an England U21 friendly match against Scotland at Bramall Lane, the match ended in a 6–0 win for Hodgson's side.
 Former England international Gareth Southgate was made manager of the under-21 team on 22 August.

 In September 2016, Southgate was appointed to the temporary position of caretaker manager of the England senior side after the departure of Sam Allardyce.
 With Southgate overseeing the main team for four games, Aidy Boothroyd, the England under-20 manager, was appointed caretaker manager of the under-21s until Southgate's return.
 In February 2017, Boothroyd was confirmed as the permanent manager.

 Boothroyd left the role on in April 2021 following a disappointing European Championship campaign.

 On 27 July 2021, Lee Carsley was promoted from his role with the England U20s to become the head coach of the U21s with Ashley Cole appointed as his assistant.
+His contract as head coach of the U21s England National team will end after the 2027 Euros.